 Virginia consumers have come to understand that most lawyer advertising is bad for consumers.
 Bad, because most lawyer ads don't provide any really USEFUL information.
-I blame the bar associations who seem to want lawyers to not advertise at all and I blame those lawyers who play the "your pain is my gain" game.
-Shame on your both!

 The insurance companies would love for you to give them a recorded statement; sign their medical authorization; and accept their offer to let them "pay you a little something for pain and suffering" before you know what your rights are.